Dispatch from the opening of AiOP in rainy Manhattan

 For most of October, Westbeth gallery will be chalk full of such timely and topical artworks.
 Many involve performance props or documentation.
 Most notably, all works are made by women, female identifying and non binary artists.
 The same goes for the public performances on which the festival is based.
 Since the Enlightenment schema that structures Western society has cast the body as the leaky, mortal, fecund zone of the woman, artist-curator Katya Grokhovsky decided to do a full takeback -- fighting persistent inequality, under representation and devaluation of women by staging an all-female festival.
 While the past few weeks in politics (and the politicized judiciary) have been a grim reminder that American patriarchy is willing to put all institutions on the line to maintain its death-grip on power, the resistance marches on, even joyfully, in spite of collective pain and trauma.

 Jody Servon’s free posters state: “MY TIME IS VALUABLE”.
 They are sized to be easily captured in a selfie as a proclamation of the value of labor, and the persistent undervaluation of women’s work.
 Rose Nestler reimagines Etruscan vessels, fitness gear and excertize culture’s ongoing attempts to regulate the unruly (read feminine) body in her choreographed video Gymnasia Hysteria.
-Donna Cleary’s altered mannequins model the dirt and moss skins and the tentacled, knitted headdresses of an urban earth goddess.
+Donna Cleary and Kathy Halfin’s altered mannequins model the dirt and moss skins and the tentacled, knitted headdresses of an urban earth goddess.
 Inviting introspection, Daniela Mekler’s participatory work My Body Is Not In Question offers open-ended worksheets where viewers can reflect on where they feel particular emotions in their bodies and share knowledge about self-care and women's health resources.